boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

 > `requirements.in` records the requested top-level packages, while `requirements.txt` records the exact direct and transitive versions selected by uv.
 Rebuilding from an unchanged committed `requirements.txt` preserves the resolved package set, subject to platform and package availability.

 > [!NOTE]
-> Roihu does not currently provide `miniforge`, `conda`, or `mamba` modules.
-Dependency compilation therefore uses the available `python/python` module, a temporary Python virtual environment, and uv.
-The Tykky container build itself remains independent of this temporary resolver environment.
+> Roihu does not provide `miniforge`, `conda`, or `mamba` modules.
+Dependency compilation therefore uses the available `python-data` module, a temporary Python virtual environment, and uv.
+The Tykky container build remains independent of this temporary resolver environment.

 ---